jrpool/jsonresume-theme-a11y/README-workflowa.md

 # jsonresume-theme-a11y

 This is an accessible theme for [JSON Resume](http://jsonresume.org/).
-It produces a résumé or curriculum vitae (or any other document!) that satisfies some of the standards of accessibility set forth by the [Accessibility Guidelines Working Group](https://www.w3.org/TR/WCAG21/) (WCAG 2.1) and the [Accessible Rich Internet Applications (ARIA) Working Group](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) (WAI-ARIA).
+It produces a résumé or curriculum vitae (or any other document!) that satisfies some of the standards of accessibility set forth by the [Accessibility Guidelines Working Group](https://www.w3.org/TR/WCAG21/) and the [Accessible Rich Internet Applications (ARIA) Working Group](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).

-Accessibility, in the sense of usability for a wide range of abilities and disabilities, is abbreviated `a11y`.
-Hence the name of this theme.
+Accessibility, in the sense of usability for a wide range of abilities and disabilities, is abbreviated `a11y`, and that explains the name of this theme.

 ## Accessibility metrics

-How accessible are the HTML files produced by this theme?
-For one approximation, we can perform tests on what this theme and other themes produce from an identical source file.
-Here are results from such a set of tests.
-The source file is `pool-medium-std.json`, one of the samples in this theme’s repository.
-Tests were conducted with some publicly available tools.
-The goal is to get a high accessibility score (+) or a low error count (–).
+The HTML files produced from one of the sample source files (`pool-medium-std.json`) by this theme and some other themes obtain the following accessibility scores (+) or error counts (–) when audited with some publicly available tools:

 Theme | [ADT](https://chrome.google.com/webstore/detail/fpkknkljclfencbdbgkenhalefipecmb) (+) | [aXe](https://chrome.google.com/webstore/detail/lhdoppojpmngadmnindnejefpokejbdd) (–) | [WAA](https://chrome.google.com/webstore/detail/kpfleokokmllclahndmochhenmhncoej) (–) | [WAVE](https://chrome.google.com/webstore/detail/jbbplnpkjmmeebjpijfedlgcdilocofh) (–) | [SAC](https://siteimprove.com/)/AAA (–) | [HCS](http://pauljadam.com/extension.html)/AAA (–)
 --- | ---: | ---: | ---: | ---: | ---: | ---: